skoram1/ADA_Homecare/ADA_homecare_core_document.md

 Shortly on _Core Document_:

-**full skeleton** is provided.
+A **full skeleton** is provided.
 The Excel file allows you to orchestrate your flows, dataflows, datamart and synchronize them.
 This is a control panel.
 It contains all the references to GitHub where queries are stored.
-We use GitHub to feed our python codes with SQL code to use it in for further automations.
+We use GitHub to feed our python codes with SQL code to use it for further automations.

 Welcome on board and enjoy the trip!
 <br></br>